crafttheweb/thelastpickle/_posts/2015-10-12-partitioning-cassandra-for-fun-and-timeouts.md

     UN  127.0.0.2  46.58 KB   1       66.7%             62377aae-5af5-41b2-b9ec-a4ecd83188a7  rack1
     UN  127.0.0.3  46.58 KB   1       66.7%             42460c04-f753-4766-87dc-0cd649bd045a  rack1

 Looks good, time to check we can insert some data.
-I want to ensure `node2` can talk to all other nodes so will use `ALL` Consistentcy Level.
+I want to ensure `node2` can talk to all other nodes so I'll use `ALL` Consistentcy Level.

 Connect to the `cqlsh` shell on `node2` using: